Last Updated on March 16, 2023

 Preparation for the dried ingredients

-- Chinese Cabbage– the taste and texture from Chinese Cabbage is the key feature in this dish, so, unfortunately, it cannot be replaced by normal cabbages.
+• Napa Cabbage– The taste and texture of Napa cabbage is the key feature of this dish, so, unfortunately, it cannot be replaced by normal cabbages.

-- Shiitake Mushroom– dried Shiitake mushroom only!
+• Shiitake Mushroom – Dried Shiitake mushrooms only!
 Rehydrated in hot water for 20 minutes before cooking, also, we need the mushroom soaking liquid for the sauce.
 They’re packed with umami thanks to the amino acid glutamate.
 When cooked, shiitake caps have a velvety, meaty texture.
 If you don’t like the tough texture of the stalks, you can simply remove them by cutting them off.
-Are you looking for a substitute for shiitake mushroom?

-- Wood Ear Mushroom– Hydreated in hot water for 20 minutes before cooking.
-They are known for its chewy-crunchy texture, but almost flavorless taste.
+• Wood Ear Mushroom– Soak in hot water for 20 minutes before cooking.
+They are known for their chewy-crunchy texture, but almost flavorless taste.
 Often used in saucy dishes, the mushrooms will take on flavors from other ingredients when cooked and add texture to the dish.

-- Ground White Pepper: it’s essential in this dish
+• Ground White Pepper: Essential in this dish

-- Corn Starch: for making cornstarch slurry to thicken the sauce.(corn starch and water ratio- 1:1 )
+• Corn Starch: Use cornstarch slurry to thicken the sauce (The ratio for corn starch and water is 1:2 ).

 Pre-cook Cabbage

-- Boil a pot of water, add a 1/2 teaspoon of salt.
+2. Boil a pot of water, and add a 1/2 teaspoon of salt.
 (Salt helps to break down the fiber of Chinese cabbage)

 How to make Taiwan Cabbage Stew

-- Heat up sesame oil in a heavy besed pot on medium-low heat.
+1. Heat sesame oil in a heavy-based pot on medium-low heat.

-- Once the sesame oil starts sizzling, add ginger, carrot and Shiitake mushrooms in, saute about 5 minutes until aroma comes out.
+2. Once the sesame oil starts sizzling, add ginger, carrot, and Shiitake mushrooms in, saute for 5 minutes until the aroma comes out.

-- Add cooked Chinese cabbage into the pot.
+3. Add cooked Chinese cabbage to the pot.

-- Add seasonings, light soy sauce, vegan oyster sauce and ground white pepper.
+5. Add seasonings, light soy sauce, vegan oyster sauce, and ground white pepper.

-- Put the lid on, let it simmer for 30 minutes on low heat.
+7. Put the lid on, and let it simmer for 30 minutes on low heat.

-- After 30 mintues, add cornstarch slurry to slightly thicken the sauce.
+8. After 30 minutes, add the cornstarch slurry to slightly thicken the sauce.

 Hope you enjoy this Napa cabbage recipe!